 Version 1.0 (July 7, 2016) — Master Novel Outline and Tracking Tool V1.0

-Enjoy and please comment with your thoughts and suggestions.
-Last but not least, if you are interested in a quicker outline method, I have recently posted a new outliner called the Quick Novel Outlining Template—feel free to check that one as well.
+Enjoy, and please comment with your thoughts and suggestions.
+Finally, if you are interested in a quicker outline method, I have recently posted a new outliner called the Quick Novel Outlining Template—feel free to check that one as well.

 If you’d like to follow along, feel free to download the excel file first: